 4. Charting Method

-Students using the Charting Method can transform their notes into easy-to-read charts.
-This approach is perfect for data-heavy topics or subjects teeming with facts as it presents information in a structured manner.
+When dealing with a subject that’s data-heavy, have your pupils use the Charting Method.
+They’ll transform their notes into easy-to-read charts that are perfect for topics teeming with facts as they’ll organize the information in a structured manner.

 Learn More: Word Tune